daviidngu/formsassignment/README.md

 Automate filling in employee details

-To run the script, run "npm run test"
+To run the script, install the packages with "npm install", then run "npm run test"